 The School has invested in capital assets for equipment, curriculum, furniture and fixtures, and leasehold improvements.
 More information regarding capital assets may be found in Note 3 to the financial statements.
-Depreciation expenses for capital assets are booked under the Facilities program of the School's operations.
+Depreciation expenses for capital assets are booked under the Facilities.